 Our favorite things about the Attractions Pass (also included with the Paris Pass) are the hop-on bus tour, the Seine river cruise, the wine tasting at Ô Château, and free entrance into Palais Garnier.
 Those are four things you shouldn't miss.

 In addition to free entry to the top attractions, the pass gives you special savings at activities.
 We don't really use this feature very much, but we do like the Fat Tire Bike Tours and the Segway Tours.

 If you use your card for just three Paris attractions a day, with an adult 6-day Pass you can save at least 94€, when you factor in the Metro cost savings.

-That's pretty good, and doesn't even consider the cost of some of the special features and discounts available to Pass holders.
+That's pretty good, and doesn't even consider the 10% discount available to you as a Paris Insiders Guide reader.

 So, in our opinion, it's worth it.
 Especially when you consider that you get to go to the front of the ticket lines.
 And believe us, saving time in Paris is as good as saving money!
 You have so little time in the City of Art, and you don't want to spend much of it waiting in lines.

 As we said, we strongly recommend that you get a hold of a pass before you leave home by ordering online, in advance.